FalconLuma/Project-Wingman-Randomizer/README.txt

     - Decimal between 0 and 1
       - 0 = All unguided weapons will become guided
       - 1 = All unguided weapons will stay unguided
-      - Any values in this range = each unguided weapon will become guided at the set probability
+      - Any values in this range = probability at which each unguided weapon will become guided
       - Any value outside this range will be rounded to either 0 or 1 whichever is closer
   - Options per Slot: The min and max number of weapons that will available for each weapon slot
+      - Any slot on an aircraft can have between 1 and the given value slots

 Weapon Attributes
   - Reload: time in seconds for how long it takes to reload a single hardpoint